microsoft/pxt/docs/blog/10th-anniversary.md

 ## The next 10 years

 The world of technology has changed dramatically since MakeCode launched.
 Artificial intelligence is transforming how we interact with computers and build things.
-And the need has never been greater for people of all backgrounds and perspectives to understand computational thinking and to be able to use technology creatively to help us shape the future together.
+The need has never been greater for people of all backgrounds and perspectives to understand computational thinking and to be able to use technology creatively to help us shape the future together.

 We want to continue making computer science fun and accessible to more learners, supporting educators with high-quality classroom experiences, and giving students opportunities to explore AI and emerging technologies through hands-on creation while preserving the process of learning and discovery.